 - Chair of Board: Brian E. Brown (Windsor)

-The Board was notified that there would be a proposal, for Board consideration at the October 2016 meeting, to transform OCUFA’s Status of Women Committee into a Status of Women and Equity Committee.
+The Board was notified that there would be a proposal, for Board consideration at the October 2016 meeting, to transform OCUFA’s Status of Women Committee into a Equity and Social Justice Committee.
 The proposal will include changes to the committee’s mandate and composition.

 Finally, the 149th Board meeting was an opportunity to celebrate a few exceptional individuals.
 Former OCUFA Presidents Constance Adamson (Queen’s) and Kate Lawson (Waterloo) were presented with OCUFA Service Awards at a lunchtime ceremony in recognition of their leadership and dedication to protecting the rights of faculty and the quality of Ontario’s higher education system.
 The 2016 Mandelbaum Fellowships were also awarded at the luncheon.
 This honour was established in memory of former OCUFA Executive Director Henry Mandelbaum to recognize exceptional young scholars using their research to make a difference in their communities.
 This year, the fellowships went to Chérine Stevula at the Master’s level and Karen Marie Olsen Lawford at the Doctoral level.
 They both will be invited to give presentations on their research at the meeting in May 2017.
 Abena Kwatemaa Offeh-Gyimah, last year’s Doctoral winner, also presented her research during the ceremony.